 - If you want to make your post private or password-secured click on the link ‘Edit’ next to ‘ Visibility’ and choose the right option, then click ‘OK’ and ‘Update’ button.

-- If you want to schedule a later publication of your post in the ‘Publish Box’ section, click on the link ‘Edit’, next to the ‘Publish’ option, and select the right date.
-Then, click the ‘OK’ button, and the ‘Schedule’ button for confirmation.
+- To schedule a later publication of your post in the ‘Publish Box’ section, click on the link ‘Edit’, next to the ‘Publish’ option, and select the right date.
+Then, click the ‘OK’ button and the ‘Schedule’ button for confirmation.
 In the main Administration Screen, enter Settings > General, in order to make sure that you have set the right time zone.

 You should adjust an image before you post it.

 Set your cursor over the content area, where you want your image to be visible, click on Add Media > Upload File then Drop files or click the ‘Select Files’ button